abinit/abinit/doc/mkdocs-tutorials/paw2.md

   * A line with lmax the maximum l for the partial waves basis.
 Here lmax=2.

   * A line with the rPAW radius.
 Select it to be slightly less than half the inter-atomic distance in the solid (as a first choice).
 Here rPAW=2.3 a.u.
 If only one radius is input, all others pseudization radii will be equal to rPAW (rc, rcore, rVloc and rshape).

-  * Next lines: add additional partial-waves φi if needed: choose to have 2 partial-waves per angular momentum in the basis (this choice is not necessarily optimal but this is the most common one; if rPAW is small enough, 1 partial-wave per l may suffice).
+  * Next lines: add additional partial-waves φi if needed: choose to have 2 partial-waves per angular momentum in the basis (this choice is not necessarily optimal but this is the most common one;
+  if rPAW is small enough, 1 partial-wave per l may suffice).
 As a first guess, put all reference energies for additional partial-waves to 0 Rydberg.

 Note that for each angular momentum, valence states already are included in the partial waves basis.
 Here *4s, 4p and 3d* states already are in the basis For each angular momentum, first add "y" to add an additional partial wave.
 Then, next line, put the value in Rydberg units.
-Repeat this for each new partial wave and finally put "n" In the present file,
+Repeat this for each new partial wave and finally put "n" In the present file:

     y
     0.5
     n

 means that an additional s\- partial wave at Eref=0.5 Ry as been added.

     y
     0.